CodeForAfrica-ARCHIVE/coursebuilder-student-dashboard/README.md

   sh ~/Desktop/install.sh
   ```

-This script will both download the student dashboard module, replace some course builder components with appropriate components needed for it to work and also link it to Course Builder.
+This script will both download the student dashboard module,install necessary dependencies and also link it to Course Builder.

  Now you can start up Course Builder with the student dashboard module installed: